What are smart buildings?

 Businesses are taking a cue from the smart home phenomenon and integrating new technology to make their businesses into smart buildings.
 Much of this technology is meant to increase security while also increasing convenience and efficiency.
 These functions are slowly being converted into analogous systems that make an interconnected network.

 If you’re interested in smart buildings, it’s important to understand what the internet of things (IoT) is.
 In general, it’s the idea of an interconnected system of computers, devices and people.
 It involves the use of devices and technology with the embedded ability to be connected to a network.
-The major benefit to IoT is the ability to streamline certain processes.
+The major benefit of IoT is that certain processes are streamlined.

-CANDI is a company that specializes in building the IoT at your business, allowing you to control and automate several functions from one interface.
+CANDI is a company that specializes in building the IoT at businesses, allowing users to control and automate several functions from one interface.
 Its interface, called PowerTools, connects with hundreds of different smart building devices through the cloud.
 You don’t have to construct a smart building from the ground up.
 According to CANDI, special gateways allow you to connect legacy devices to the network.

 Keeping tabs on who enters your building is an important aspect of security.
 Access control and security have evolved past a deadlock on the front door.
-As security systems become much more advanced, they converge with the means of how your employees enter the building, how you keep track of digital IDs and other functions.
+As security systems become much more advanced, they converge with the means of how your employees enter the building and how you keep track of digital IDs, and other functions.
 [Check out our reviews of Honeywell, ISONAS, and Kisi for the best access control options.]

 Biometrics is currently the field being most developed by access control companies, making identification protocols more convenient and less invasive.
 Fictional depictions of people using eye scanners to open doors with a quick look into a camera are not so fictional anymore.
 Iris scanners are being developed to quickly scan an employee’s eyes and grant them access.

 EyeLock’s Nano NXT iris scanner can capture users’ irises from a distance and while they’re in motion.
-The scanner can integrate with many major access control and security platforms and be tied to a second authentication device like a card reader.
+The scanner can integrate with many major access control and security platforms, and can be tied to a second authentication device, like a card reader.
 This allows only personnel with certain credentials into the building.

 Mobile phones are also being used for more advanced access control, eliminating the need for physical key cards and fobs.
 Applications like Brivo Onair allow employees to unlock the door with their mobile phones.
 As businesses are moving toward BYOD (bring your own device) policies, these apps are compatible with both iOS and Android.